adobe/spectrum-css/README.md

 A successful build will create a `dist` folder.
 The `dist/docs` folder is where the Topdoc output and related template files will end up.
 The

 The README for files for `spectrum-css`, `balthazar`, and `spectrum-origins` are helpful for more details.

+### Updating internal dependencies

+Locally clone the `spectrum-css-deps` repo.
+This repo contains internal, non open source dependencies needed by spectrum-css.
+Keep `spectrum-css-deps` as a sibling repo to `spectrum-css`.
+In `spectrum-css-deps`, run `npm run build` to generate the dependencies and `npm run local-copy` to copy the generated dependencies into `spectrum-css`.
+Then go ahead and review and commit any changes.

 ## Using Spectrum CSS